-Most people with acute hepatitis C don’t have any symptoms until their liver is damaged, which can take years.
+Most people with hepatitis C don’t have any symptoms until their liver is damaged, which can take years.
 However, they may experience:

 - nausea or vomiting